We tend to follow people on X because we find them interesting and the content they share relevant and helpful.

 Not everyone who follows you will view your full profile and see it, but for those that do, you want it to reflect positively on you and what you do.

-First, a couple of individuals:
+First, a couple of personality profiles:

 Second, from a couple brand accounts: